Zmagis/Image-app/README.md

-## Image App
+# Image App

+A simple image front-end application using [unsplash.com](https://unsplash.com/developers) API.This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Additional dependencies were installed:

+`redux react-redux redux-thunk axios masonry-layout enzyme enzyme-adapter-react-16`

+## Functionality

-A simple image front-end application using unsplash.com API.
-User can search images by entered keywords.
+In this application user can search images by entered keyword.
 Keywords can be saved so that when pressed that query is repeated again and user gets pictures by saved query.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Additional dependencies:

-### `redux react-redux redux-thunk axios masonry-layout`

-### Prerequisites
+## Prerequisites

 #### Install Node JS